Technology Tales

 11th September 2007

-I recently spotted a request for a drop down list like that which you see below.
-I managed to create it using the CSS but it only worked for Firefox so I couldn’t suggest it to the requester.
+Recently, I spotted a request for a dropdown list like that which you see below.
+I managed to create it using the CSS, but it only worked for Firefox, so I couldn't suggest it to the requester.

 form select, form select option {width: 185px; white-space: normal;}